Saturday, September 23, 2023

 Attractive Places in Bharatpur

-1. Keoladeo National Park -A sanctuary for birds
+Keoladeo National Park -A sanctuary for birds

-Keoladeo National Park -A sanctuary for birdsBharatpur National Park, a bird watcher’s paradise, is world-famous.
+Bharatpur National Park, a bird watcher’s paradise, is world-famous.
 The park is a natural sanctuary with about 375 bird species.
-Winters are the best time when you should visit the place.
-Bar-headed and grey-legged geese are also found along with migratory birds such as waterfowl.
-Apart from these, other species such as Pin-tailed, Common Teals, Ruddy Shelduck, Maldows, Widgeons, Shovelers, Common Shelduck, Red Crossed Pokemon and Got Walls are also found in abundance in this wild land.
+Winters are the best time for you to visit the place.
+Bar-headed and grey-legged geese and migratory birds such as waterfowl are also found.
+Apart from these, other species such as Pin-tailed, Common Teals, Ruddy Shelduck, Maldows, Widgeons, Shovelers, Common Shelduck, Red Crossed Pokemon, and Got Walls are also found in abundance in this wild land.

 • Location: Agra- Jaipur Highway, Bharatpur, Rajasthan 302001